JEWISH BIBLIOTHERAPY

 With that in mind, I am going to become a Jewish bibliotherapist and prescribe a half-dozen of my favorite Jewish novels:

-1. As a Driven Leaf (Milton Steinberg)
+1. As a Driven Leaf (Milton Steinberg)–for a crisis of faith.

-2. Goodbye Columbus (Phillip Roth)for emotional insecurity.
+2. Goodbye Columbus (Phillip Roth)–for emotional insecurity.

-3. Exodus (Leon Uris)
+3. Exodus (Leon Uris)–for apathy to Israel.

-4. The Chosen (Chaim Potok)
+4. The Chosen (Chaim Potok)–for father-son issues.

-for those in need of empathy.
+5. The Assistant (Bernard Malamud)–for those in need of empathy.

-6. The Slave (Isaac Bashevis Singer)for overcoming self-pity.
+6. The Slave (Isaac Bashevis Singer)–for overcoming self-pity.

 I have many other books for many other situations.
 Just give me a call or send me an email.